John Topcliffe: Death and memorial

 Topcliffe died in 1513, apparently at Topcliffe, since he was buried in the nearby church of St. Mary's, Woodkirk.
 His tombstone recorded his name, offices and date of death, and the usual request that the viewer prays for his soul.
 It was still clearly visible in 1830, but the local historian William Smith, writing in 1888, noted that renovations to the Church (which were described as "sheer vandalism" by critics) had largely obliterated it.

 He was married, though little appears to be known about his wife.
-They had one daughter and heiress Rose, who in 1512 married Richard Bunny of Bunny Hall, Wakefield (died 1535).
+He had one daughter and heiress Rose, who in 1512 married Richard Bunny of Bunny Hall, Wakefield (died 1535).
 They had issue, including the younger Richard Bunny MP (died 1584), who was a political figure of some importance in the north of England in the reign of Elizabeth I, despite a reputation for corruption and mismanagement of Crown funds.

 Character

 Local historian William Smith regarded Topcliffe as "a notable personality", and there is no doubt that he enjoyed the confidence of two successive Kings of England.
-By contrast Elrington Ball, who admittedly was depending on the evidence of the judge's single known letter to Henry VIII, thought him a simple and pious man, of no great legal ability or strength of character.
+By contrast, Elrington Ball, who admittedly was depending on the evidence of the judge's single known letter to Henry VIII, thought him a simple and pious man, of no great legal ability or strength of character.